top of page

 Graduate School

-The International Course in Primatology and Wildlife Research is a graduate program that focuses on the study of non-human primates and other wild animals, providing a door for international students to enter Kyoto University.
+The International Course in Primatology and Wildlife Research (PW) is a graduate program that focuses on the study of non-human primates and other wild animals, providing a door for international students to enter Kyoto University.
 EHUB carries five courses under this program and the Center for International Collaboration and Advanced Studies in Primatology (CICASP) at EHUB provides a platform for this educational program.
 Click "CICASP" for details.

 Cognitive Neuroscience course